daronphang/programming-resources/brokers/event/kafka/kafka.md

 ## Use Cases

+Use Kafka if you want to:

+- Ingest, store, and process event streams
+- Process millions of requests per second
+- Perform data analytics with native stream processing capabilities
+- Implement a pull-based consumption approach
+- Build event-driven, low-latency, trigger-based applications

 ### Activity tracking

-A website's users interact with frontend applications, which generate messages regarding actions the user is taking i.e. page views, click tracking, or more complex actions such as adding data to their profile.
+A website's users interact with frontend applications, which generate messages regarding actions the user is taking i.e. page views, click tracking, food delivery, ride-hailing, or more complex actions such as adding data to their profile.
 The messages are published to one or more topics, which are then consumed by applications on the backend.
 These applications may be generating reports, feeding machine learning systems, updating search results, or performing other operations that are necessary to provide a rich user experience.

 ### Messaging